Solana-Vibe-Station/x402-introduction/README.md

 - npm
 - Solana wallet with USDC (for testing)

+## Funding

-You can fund test wallets with USDC via: https://faucet.circle.com/ You can fund test wallets with SOL via: https://faucet.solana.com/
+- You can fund test wallets with USDC via: https://faucet.circle.com/
+- You can fund test wallets with SOL via: https://faucet.solana.com/